Criptoultra/FlashDate/README.md

 Thanks FlashDate, create your own but innovative Tinder clone dating service or another social app you plan to build.

+## PROJECT NOT FINISHED!
+NOT USABLE NOW.
+CONTRIBUTIONS ARE WELCOME

 ### To be the Best and the Most Powerful, FlashDate use the following: